pragya-shrvs/Masters-thesis-chatbot/README.md

 Master Thesis Project: Developed a Chatbot using NLP and RNN

 ## Project Overview
 The project aims to develop a chatbot which can reply domain-related questions.
-This project presents an end-to-end sequence to sequence mapping architecture that has been used for machine translation.
-The model learn the semantic and syntactic relations between the source and target sentence pairs by maximizing the likelihood of the target sentence given the source.
+The project presents various end-to-end sequence to sequence mapping architectures that have been used for machine translation.
+These models learn the semantic and syntactic relations between the source and target sentence pairs by maximizing the likelihood of the target sentence given the source.

 ## Datasets
   ### Cornell movie dataset